What is Discounted Cash Flow? - Investment Guide

 If you expect your doughnut stand to be worth $200 next year and you want to make 50% in a year, you can pay no more than $100 for it right now.
 Given a time frame of one year and your expected rate of return, the present value of the business is $100.
 If it costs you more than that, it's not a bargain.
 If it costs you less, it's on sale.

-In real life, you're unlikely to see discounts this steep.
-With all of the stocks on the market now, opportunities do happen.
+In real life, discounts are rarely this step.
+Yet with all of the stocks on the market now, opportunities do happen.
 Over a period of decades, the S&P 500 index fund returns somewhere around 8% a year.
-That's the simplest buy-and-hold strategy you can pursue in the stock market, and it's pretty reliable over time.
+That's the simplest buy-and-hold strategy you can pursue in the stock market, and it's been reliable in the US for decades.
 If you take away only one hot investment tip, it's this.

 To beat the stock market you must earn more than 8% a year.
 Give yourself a little bit of safety and look for 12%.
 To find a bargain in the stock market, you want a discounted cash flow value of about 12%.
 (Trendshare uses 15% to provide a more conservative margin of safety.)